torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-The firmware is halted and no further API calls are serviced until the firmware is uploaded again.
+The firmware is halted and anal further API calls are serviced until the firmware is uploaded again.